Keep your chin up amid job loss

-When considering how to handle losing your job, there's one thing that we can't overlook: You have to learn from the experience.
-That's not to say that this situation was completely your fault.
+When considering how to handle losing your job, there's one thing that we can't overlook: you have to learn from the experience.
+That's not to say that this situation was your fault.
 However, you need to look at things objectively and consider what caused it to happen.
 Perhaps you were not well-suited for the role at hand.
 Perhaps you needed to further develop your skill set.
 Perhaps you were overqualified for the job.
 Perhaps the company was making mass redundancies.

 Establish a routine

 When you're unemployed, you will suddenly have way more free time on your hands.
-Though you will use some of this time to apply for new jobs and sign up to agencies, you will struggle to do so all day, every day.
+Though you'll use some of this time to apply for new jobs and sign up to agencies, you'll struggle to do so all day, every day.
 Therefore, ensure that you make the most of this period.
-Here are some ideas that will help you productively fill your time:
+Here are some ideas that will help you to productively fill your time:

 Refresh your CV and get applying